MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/install-two-computers.md

 As the first step in the two-computer installation process, install the Service Manager management server, the Service Manager database, and the Service Manager console on one of the two computers.

- During setup, you will be prompted to provide credentials for the following accounts:
+ During setup, you'll be prompted to provide credentials for the following accounts:

 - Management group administrator
 - Service Manager services account